ARGatUIOWA/ARGatUIOWA.github.io/_pages/about.md

 The theme for this semester is "Learning-augmented online algorithms".

-This page [Algorithms with Predictions](https://algorithms-with-predictions.github.io/) which tracks recent research in "Algorithms with Predictions" lists 158 papers at the moment on a wide range of topics
+This page [Algorithms with Predictions](https://algorithms-with-predictions.github.io/) which tracks recent research in "Algorithms with Predictions" lists 158 papers at the moment on a wide range of topics.

-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/argatuiowa.github.io/publications/) automatically.